No trade mechanism until Iran passes terrorism financing laws: French diplomat

 “We have operations that are ready as part of Instex, but it is not made for oil exports.
 Symbolically, Iranians prefer to show that Instex isn’t working because it allows them to think they can keep the pressure on us.”

-Additional reporting by Parisa Hafezi; Editing by Mark Heinrich
+Additional reporting by Parisa Hafezi and Andrea Shalal; Editing by Mark Heinrich and Paul Simao